 Inventory items that are not selling cost your company money.
 It is expensive to have them take up space in your warehouse or storage facility; it is even more costly to have them on shelves at your store, stealing space from items that customers would otherwise be purchasing.
 Get rid of your excess inventory as expeditiously as possible.
 Consider selling it at a discounted price, or offer some other sort of promotion to enable rapid sales.
 If you have exhausted all options and you still cannot move unwanted inventory items at any discount, consider donating them to a charity; it is the right thing to do, and it may even make your company eligible for some sort of tax deduction.

 Centralize Your Inventory

 Consider consolidating your inventory in one location, if possible.
 Centralizing your inventory can help reduce facility maintenance, utility, management, and rental costs.
 Additionally, inventory kept at separate locations will often decrease your company’s accuracy in accounting for it, and lead to excessive safety stocks kept.
 Centralizing your inventory in one location can help you maintain a better accounting of all inventory on hand, and will help streamline management of that inventory.

 Collaborate with Customers and Vendors

-Much of the counting and re-counting discussed earlier can be accomplished easily – and constantly – through the use of technology.
-Point of sale inventory management tools allow bar code scans at sales registers to capture every purchase, update inventory databases, and provides critical information for companies to manage inventory.
-It can enable your company to determine what items are selling, where sales are flat, and what needs to be re-ordered.
-Today’s sophisticated inventory management software can also provide alerts based on sales, and in some cases can be set to automatically re-order items when a certain on-hand threshold is reached.
+Technology will make life easier on a constant basis.
+This includes counting and re-counting discussed earlier.
+The constant use of technology simplifies this work like no other.
+Point of sale inventory management tools allow bar code scans at sales registers to do multiple things.
+It can capture every purchase, update inventory databases, and provides critical information for companies to manage inventory.
+It helps determine what items are selling, where sales are flat, and what needs to be re-ordered.
+Today’s sophisticated inventory management software can also provide alerts based on sales.
+Automatic re-order of items is a common attribute in many of these technologies.
 This will help companies to manage their inventories more effectively, and reduce costs.